2017 Women's South American Volleyball Club Championship

-The 2017 Women's South American Volleyball Club Championship was the ninth official edition of the women's volleyball tournament, played by six teams from 14–18 February 2017 in Uberaba and Uberlândia, Brazil.
+The 2017 Women's South American Volleyball Club Championship was the ninth official edition of the women's volleyball tournament, played by six teams from 14 to 18 February 2017 in Uberaba and Uberlândia, Brazil.
 Rio de Janeiro won its third consecutive title, the fourth overall, and qualified for the 2017 FIVB Volleyball Women's Club World Championship in Kobe, Japan.
 Gabriela Guimarães was elected the Most Valuable Player.

 Competing clubs

 Teams were seeded in two pools of three according to how the representatives of their countries finished in the 2016 edition.